perks-project/pk-ontology/README.md

 The RDF files describing the different versions of the ontology and its modules can be found in the folder [pko](./pko).
 A [Chowlk](https://chowlk.linkeddata.es/) diagram for the current version of the ontology can be found in the [ontology](./ontology) folder.

 The Widoco tool is used to automatise the ontology publication through the `run-onto.sh` script as described in the template repo https://github.com/cefriel/ontology-template.

+## PKO Adoption and Maintenance

+If you are using (or willing to use) PKO for your project, create a new issue with the template "Use case for PKO", where you can also provide feedback or add feature requests.
+Alternatively, you can start from a blank issue.